crosenth/explate/README.rst

 ============================================
-explate: an experiment and analysis template
+explate: an EXperiment and analysis temPLATE
 ============================================

 Explate